-The Future of Streaming Video Technology
+The Streaming Video Technology Alliance

 Technical Documents.
 Software Code.
 Ratified by Members.
 Freely Available.